 ANCHORAGE again joined Amphibious Squadron FIVE for its second extended deployment beginning 1 October 1971 to the Western Pacific.
-She finally returned to her home port of San Diego on 24 July 1972.
-On 10 August 1972 Captain Robert N. Congdon relieved Captain Cyrus A. Rank as Commanding Officer.
+She finally returned to her homeport of San Diego on 24 July 1972.
+It was shortly after that, that Captain Robert CONGDON became the Commanding Officer of the ship.
+Captain CONGDON relieved Captain RANK on 10 August 1972.
+As Commanding Officer he lead the ship through a period of Local Operations, Insurve Inspection as well as an intensive yard period which began 19 February 1973.